 - Francis YanDirector852 3727 2368Architect AIBC, MRAIC, OAA, RIBA, HKIA, LEED AP

-Francis Yan has over thirty years of international experience in design, project and construction contract management and technical trouble-shooting.
-After graduating from the University of Hong Kong with a Bachelor of Architecture (Distinction), Francis worked for some of Hong Kong’s leading design firms before moving to Toronto’s Moffat Kinoshita and Associates.
-He returned to Asia to spend six years working on the $1.2 billion Singapore International Convention and Exhibition Project while at the same time completing his Master of Science in Project Management at the University of Singapore.
+Francis Yan has over thirty seven years of international experience in design, project and construction contract management and technical trouble-shooting.
+Francis worked for some of Hong Kong’s leading design firms before moving to Toronto in 1988.
+In 1991 He returned to Asia to spend six years working on the US$1.2 billion Singapore International Convention and Exhibition Project while at the same time completing his Master of Science in Project Management at the University of Singapore.

 - Earle BriggsDirector852 3727 2386MARCH

 With over 30 years of experience, Earle Briggs is one of Revery Architecture’s senior Project Directors.
 After training at Carlton University in Ottawa and subsequently working for a number of years in Toronto, Earle moved to the west coast in the early 1990s to take a position at Revery.
 Since then he has been responsible for a wide range of high profile projects around the world both with Revery Architecture and other prominent design firms.
 Earle has a particular expertise in the design and construction of complex cultural building types, coordinating diverse interest groups and delivering project with distinct design integrity.